tao-dot-com/patrol_subnet/docs/mining.md

 ### Optimising your miner

-> **Note:** You will at the very least need to optimize your miner's performance by adjusting the *max_future_events*, *max_past_events* and *event_batch_size* parameters.
+You will at the very least need to optimize your miner's performance by adjusting the *max_future_events*, *max_past_events* and *event_batch_size* parameters.

 As the subnet gets more competitive, you will need to enhance and optimise the miner code, so that it can fetch larger subgraphs in less time.
+Here is an in depth overview of the [incentive](incentive.md) mechanism to help.

 To aid with this experimentation, we have provided some local_dev resource, which allow you to test your miner offline (without the need for testnet).
 Please see (./local_dev/local_development.md)